Daily Chronicle boys basketball playoff preview: 5 things to know heading into the IHSA postseason

 For the Barbs, heading to Machesney Park for the Class 4A Harlem Regional is the tip of the iceberg.
 Should the Barbs survive Harlem and then one of another pair of Rockford-area schools (Auburn or Hononegah), they have a 93-mile trek for the Class 4A Waukegan Sectional.

-Sycamore has a 41-mile ride of nearly an hour for the Class 3A Woodstock North Regional, facing either Harvard or the hosts in the first round and with a win will face Belvidere North or Belvidere in the finals.
+Sycamore has a 41-mile ride of almost an hour for the Class 3A Woodstock North Regional, facing either Harvard or the hosts in the first round and with a win will face Belvidere North or Belvidere in the finals.
 The Spartans' sectional is much closer, however, heading to Rochelle should they escape Woodstock North.

 Hinckley-Big Rock's Martin Ledbetter (left) and Genoa-Kingston's John Swineheart go after a rebound during their game Tuesday, Jan.
 7, 2025, at Hinckley-Big Rock High School.